 The study by Deltares is conducted in two phases.
 The first phase aimed at improving the morphological understanding of the Borssele Wind Farm Zone, based on the already available (bathymetrical) information.
-In this second phase, the results of the first phase were updated based on the results of a field investigation of the BWFZ by DEEP in the first months of 2015.
+In this second phase b, the results of the first phase for WFS-II, WFS-IV and WFS-V were updated based on the results of a field investigation of the BWFZ by Fugro in mid-2015.